 Start an OSA Student Chapter

-Starting a student chapter is a great way to make the most of OSA Student Membership.
+Starting a student chapter can be a rewarding way to make the most of OSA Student Membership.
 Follow the steps and your university can begin to take advantage of the many benefits and services OSA offers its chapters.

-Note: A university cannot have more than one OSA Student Chapter.
+Note: A university cannot have more than one OSA Student Chapter; we recommend that you check the directory before beginning the application process.
 If there is already a chapter at your school, you are encouraged to participate with the existing chapter which you may join when activating or renewing an OSA Student Membership or by emailing firstname.lastname@example.org

 Step 1: Recruit five OSA Student Members and a faculty advisor.